adrybakov/wulfric/docs/source/user-guide/conventions/basic-notation.rst

 that way matrix :math:`\boldsymbol{P}` is the same as the transformation matrix :math:`\boldsymbol{P}` in |InTabCrys|_ Volume A, Chapter 5.1.

-It is important to understand that the transformation of the cell describe the *choice* of the cell for the given *lattice* or *crystal*.
+It is important to understand that the transformation of the cell describes the *choice* of the cell for the given *lattice* or *crystal*.
 In other words while the **cell is changed**, the **lattice or crystal remain intact**.
 Consecutively, the **Cartesian coordinates of atoms are not changed** (:math:`\boldsymbol{x} = \boldsymbol{\tilde{x}}`),